ahmetegesel/blackjack-game/README.md

 I could also store all the StoreNodes in one master object to make it possible for StoreNodes to interact each other but I did it like this for now.

+All the structure is documented in their files.
+Feel free to check them.

 ## Why State Management?

-I would basically create bunch of classes according to the needs of the application, and store all related date in their properties.
+I would basically create bunch of classes according to the needs of the application, and store all related data in their properties.
 Instead, I used State Management approach to keep particular main objects, such as Player and Game, consistent, SOLID, and Testable.
-Also, State Management approach supports the Separation of Concern with the power of Action and Getter functions.
+Also, State Management approach supports the Separation of Concern with the power of `Action` and `getter` functions.
-Last but not least, since the state is local to the owning `StoreNode` instance, you can easily implement immutability on them to keep the code even more reliable and maintainable.
+Last but not least, since the `state` is local to the owning `StoreNode` instance, you can easily implement better immutability on them to keep the code even more reliable and maintainable.
+For now I used simply Object.assign or destructuring.

 Besides all of these general benefits of the StateManagement approach, I used it for another reason: make the game extensible.
 Since rules of the game can vary from casino to casino, and even some other